vokomokum/vkmkm-erp/members/INSTALL.md

 ----------------------------------------------------

 $ cd <location where you want vokomokum code to live>
-$ git clone git://git.assembla.com/vokomokum.git vokomokum
+$ git clone git://git.github.com/vokomokum/vkmkm-erp.git
 This will give you a read-only clone of the code.
 To get a clone you can commit back to the server as a member of the vokomokum dev team, you should do this:
-$ git clone git@git.assembla.com:vokomokum.git
+$ git clone git@git.github.com:vokomokum/vkmkm-erp.git
-However, to authenticate with assembla, you need an assembla account and an authentication setup.
-See here: https://www.assembla.com/code/vokomokum/git/repo/instructions
+However, to authenticate with github, you need an github account and an authentication setup.
+See here: https://www.github.com/code/vokomokum/git/repo/instructions

 Develop the app
 --------------------
 (this also installs all other needed python libs for the webapp, locally in that folder)
-$ cd vokomokum/members
+$ cd vkmkm-erp/members
 $ fab develop